The One on Oppenheimer

 Dr. J. Robert Oppenheimer

 The atomic bomb is a weapon of destruction, but initially, it was seen almost solely as a weapon of power.
-This isn’t a surprise given that it was invented and utilized in the transition period between the end of the Second World War and the Cold War.
+This isn’t a surprise given that the nuclear weapon was invented then utilized at the end of the Second World War and haunted the world throughout the Cold War.
 However, given that nuclear weapons still exist, not merely as a shadow of the Cold War, but as an embodiment of 'deterrence' in international conflict, this movie is incredibly relevant.
 It’s easy to see the atomic bomb as a weapon of power if our perspective is restricted to politics, but if we look through the perspective of humanity, it is destruction, nothing short of it.
 The stretches and might of humanity are truly fascinating.
-I mean, our species has invented something capable of literally destroying the world in unthinkable ways, then making a Hollywood movie about it.
+I mean, our species has invented something capable of literally destroying the world in unthinkable ways, then made a Hollywood movie about it.
 Oppenheimer’s story is a reminder that as humans, we are capable of creating something bigger than ourselves, bigger than we can even comprehend.
 The entire movie, without giving much away, is basically what it means to be burdened by intelligence.
 It makes me wonder how many times we’ve done things and then later realized its very real and consequential consequences when it was too late.
 What happens when we’re insatiable for something and then finally achieve that which we desired to achieve?

 Oppenheimer (2023)